 You’re also going to bring wisdom to the table (after all, you are here reading this article… how many young’uns read articles before considering starting BJJ?).
 This can be a tremendous asset, as you are far more capable of seeing the big picture.
 Train smarter, not necessarily harder, and you’ll see tremendous gains!

 One last note: You are also smart enough to recover during your off days.
 Be sure to take advantage of the time when you’re not training.
 This means that if you are injured, you need to ice the injury and take care of it.
+With the help of Metairie injury compensation lawyers one can be at peace.
 Be sure that you get enough sleep!
 You’re not 21 years old, so the days of partying into the early morning hours and getting up at the crack of dawn to go into work are behind you now.
 Treat recovery time as a part of training as well.
 We’ll have another article coming out on that soon, too!